jatink1/F1-Info/README.md

 # Ionic4App

+This is for learning ionic 4 and implementing some basic concepts

 ### To build and run this app:
     1. Install node version >=10
     2. Install ionic 4 by running following command: